 - TRON Roller Coaster Magic Kingdom (February 2019) – Foundation Installed for Attraction

-- Disney Skyliner Update (February 2019) – Gondola Cable Cars Being Tested in Disney World
+- Disney Skyliner Update (May 2019) – Gondola Cable Cars Being Tested Unwrapped

 - Guardians of the Galaxy Coaster Update (January 2019) – Attraction Building Closed-Up

 - Epcot Forever Fireworks Show Update (January 2019) – New Work on World Showcase Lagoon for Illuminations Replacement Show

 I want to know what you think about the Star Wars Galaxy’s Edge Construction Update for February 2019…

 - How excited are you for Galaxy’s Edge?